steveio/TimedDevice/README.md

 Device classes (lamps, pumps etc) extend TimedDevice

-Timer type is recurring and bitmap based defining device status
+Timers are recurring and bitmap based

 Granularity (time units) are hours of day and day of week or month

+Optimisation is for low memory devices